 - Limit alcohol intake when traveling, especially in a situation that might lead to a sexual encounter.

 Preexposure Prophylaxis (PrEP)

-Truvada (for PrEP), if taken daily (along with safer sex practices), can prevent HIV transmission to persons who do not have HIV but are at increased risk of infection.
+Truvada (for PrEP), if taken daily (along with safer sex practices), can prevent HIV transmission to persons who do not have HIV but who are at increased risk of infection, such as MSM, heterosexual men and women with multiple partners and inconsistent condom use, short-stay "sex tourists," and long-stay or frequent travelers who periodically engage in very high-risk sexual encounters.
 Travelers should discuss possible use and dosing strategies of this new and not yet widely accepted approach with their provider.

 Two vaccines are available for prevention of STI-related infections: hepatitis B and HPV vaccines.
 Travelers should ask a health care provider whether these vaccines are recommended and should consider vaccination against hepatitis B virus and HPV.

 Travelers should be aware of the possibility of rape, particularly if the itinerary includes remote destinations or areas of civil unrest.
 The risk of acquiring an STI, especially HIV, is higher after rape than after consensual sex due to trauma, bleeding, high prevalence of preexisting STIs, exposure to multiple assailants, and exposure through multiple receptor sites.

 Travelers should identify health care facilities at their destination that could provide comprehensive care (including HIV postexposure drugs) in the event of rape.